Colleges by Location

 In summary, Carleton College offers an exceptional liberal arts education characterized by rigorous academics, a tight-knit community, and a supportive and stimulating campus environment.
 With its emphasis on critical thinking, interdisciplinary exploration, and intellectual curiosity, Carleton prepares students for a wide range of careers and provides them with the necessary skills to navigate the complexities of the modern world.
 With a commitment to diversity, inclusion, and community engagement, Carleton College provides its students with a transformative learning experience.

-Located in Northfield, MN, Carleton College is a private four-year college.
-This institution follows a trimester-based calendar.
-It has an acceptance rate of 22%.
-The freshman retention rate at Carleton College is 96% and the six-year graduation rate is 91%.
+Carleton College is a private four-year college located in Northfield, MN.
+This academic institution uses a trimester-based calendar.
+It has an acceptance rate of 20%.
+The freshman retention rate at Carleton College is 96.5% and the six-year graduation rate is 90%.

 For freshmen, the application deadline for this school is January 15.
-For transfer students, the application deadline is March 31.
+The transfer application deadline is March 31.

 Quick Facts